 Some employers offer vouchers towards childcare costs for parents, often known as a “salary sacrifice” scheme.
 Only those signed up to a voucher scheme prior to October 2018 can continue in this scheme (unless their employer brings it to an end).
 It is therefore important to note that childcare vouchers are no longer available to new applicants.

 If you signed up to a childcare voucher scheme prior to October 2018, you have stayed with the same employer and you continue to receive vouchers, this means you are paid less in your wages but are given vouchers instead (some employers may give you the voucher on top of your wages, but this is less usual).
 You can use the vouchers towards the cost of childcare which is registered or approved or, in some cases, school-based.
-The childcare vouchers may be worth any amount, but you will not pay Income Tax or National Insurance on a voucher worth up to £55 per week.
-If you joined a voucher scheme after April 2011, then your tax saving can only be at the basic rate (20%), so if you are a higher rate tax payer you may still pay some tax on the childcare voucher.
+The childcare vouchers may be worth any amount, but you will not pay the usual amount of Income Tax or National Insurance on a voucher worth up to £55 per week.
+If you joined a voucher scheme after April 2011, then your saving will depend on whether you are a basic rate, higher rate or additional tax payer.
+More information on how much you save is available from the Low Incomes Tax Reform Group.

 Childcare vouchers may not be payable during maternity leave if you are in a salary sacrifice scheme and there is no occupational maternity pay to deduct them from.
 An Employment Appeal Tribunal (EAT) decided that this was not discrimination.